Pennebaker/grunt-init-craft/root/README.md

 * Ensure your ssh public key has been added to your repo account for bitbucket and github.
 * Ensure you have the latest stable version of node.js installed.
-* Ensure you have [Valet](https://github.com/Pennebaker/grunt-init-craft/blob/master/valet.md) is installed
+* Ensure you have [Valet](https://github.com/Pennebaker/grunt-init-craft/blob/master/valet.md) installed

 ### In terminal run: